 Every IT system solution should have a clear focus on 3 key attributes of quality.
 3QF: The 3 key factors of quality delivery.
 Elevated to prominence , in your organization, as much as possible.

 The 3 quality factors are

 The order is not significant.
-After project context and scope are understood, good IT Architect, should always ask this questions:
+After project context and scope are understood, good IT Architect should always ask these questions:

 Is the Solution:

 These 3 key questions should be asked regardless of the level of the project.
 From micro to macro solutions.
 From applications all the way up to the enterprise architecture.